pasviegas/offeround/ARCHITECTURE.md

 object Retailer12345Job {

   def main(args: Array[String]) {

+    //10 is the amount of threads assigned val sparkContext = new SparkContext("local[10]", "Offeround")
     //Could be a realtime stream
     //val sparkContext = new StreamingContext(conf, Seconds(10)

-    //10 is the amount of threads assigned val sparkContext = new SparkContext("local[10]", "Offeround")

     //Read data from source
     val retailerXml = sparkContext.wholeTextFiles("Retailer12345.xml")
+    //for realtime streaming this could be a queue (ex: kafka) or network
+    //val retailerXml = sparkContext.networkStream[String](new HttpStreamReceiver("localhost", 8445))

     //Normalize data
     val offers = retailerXml.flatMap(t => toOfferList(t._2))